MalteJ/docker/docs/sources/reference/run.md

 ## Network settings

-    --dns=[]            : Set custom DNS servers for the container --net="bridge"      : Set the network mode for the container 'bridge': creates a new network stack for the container on the Docker bridge 'none': no networking for this container
+    --dns=[]         : Set custom dns servers for the container --net="bridge"   : Set the Network mode for the container 'bridge': creates a new network stack for the container on the docker bridge 'none': no networking for this container
                                   'container:<name|id>': reuses another container network stack
                                   'host': use the host network stack inside the container --add-host=""    : Add a line to /etc/hosts (host:IP) --mac-address="" : Sets the container's Ethernet device's MAC address

 By default, all containers have networking enabled and they can make any outgoing connections.
 The operator can completely disable networking